-This Mint Oreo Macaron Recipe contains affiliate links which means if you make a purchase, I will receive a small portion of the sale at no additional cost to you.
+This Easy Macaron Recipe contains affiliate links which means if you make a purchase, I will receive a small portion of the sale at no additional cost to you.

-I am so happy that we did because after hearing about these things constantly from my daughter, I finally located a place that sold them and boy were they overpriced.
+I am so happy that we figured it out because after hearing about these things constantly from my daughter, I finally located a place that sold them, and boy were they overpriced.
 I couldn’t believe the price tag on a pack of nine macaroons, coming in at around ten dollars a pack.

 I just can’t imagine regularly paying someone that kind of money to make pastries, I would much rather whip up my own.
 As soon as this French treat cost me money, that is the exact moment when I decided to attempt to create my own Macaron Recipe.

 I have not had much success with doubling although I have made more in separate batches in the past to make sure we never run out of these macarons!